szymonmichalski/starid-1/readme.md

 [notes](http://starid.org), [about](http://starid.org/about), and [related papers](http://starid.org/references)

-*learning and rules based star identification*
+*learning based star identification*

+identify stars using convnets and svms within the tensorflow framework.

+*rules based star identification*

-identify stars using convnets and svms within the tensorflow framework. feature engineering based on star geometry and implemented in c++ to handle tens of thousands of stars and millions of star pairs covering the sky, then perform lost in space identification using star triangles.
+c++ for identifying triangles from tens of thousands of stars and millions of star pairs across the sky.

 *stars*